artemkorsakov/project-euler-stats/docs/index.md

 	- Enter your `SessionId` and `Keep-Alive` cookie values in the provided fields.
 	- Save the settings.

-> See below section "How to remove cookies?"
+> See below section "How to extract cookies?"

 ---